sindresorhus/awesome/readme.md

 - [Product Design](https://github.com/teoga/awesome-product-design#readme) - Design a product from the initial concept to production.
 - [Prisma](https://github.com/catalinmiron/awesome-prisma#readme) - Turn your database into a GraphQL API.
 - [Software Architecture](https://github.com/simskij/awesome-software-architecture#readme) - The discipline of designing and building software.
+- [Connectivity Data and Reports](https://github.com/stevesong/awesome-connectivity-info#readme) - Better understand who has access to telecommunication and internet infrastructure and on what terms.

 ## Related